Variations on the $S_n$-module $Lie_n$: A compendium of plethystic inverses

 Equation (\ref{Pleth8d}) is well known as a consequence of the acyclicity of the (sign-twisted) Whitney homology for the partition lattice e.g.\cite[Theorem 1.8 and Remark 1.8.1]{Su0}.
 The derivation we give here shows that it is in fact equivalent to Thrall's decomposition of the regular representation, namely $H[Lie]=(1-p_1)^{-1}.$ Applying (1) of Lemma \ref{pm} to the latter identity immediately gives (\ref{Pleth8d}).
 Similarly, (\ref{Pleth8e}) is equivalent to our decomposition $E[Lie^{(2)}]=(1-p_1)^{-1}$ of the regular representation, see (the first equation in) Theorem \ref{PlInv-E}, as can be seen by invoking (2) of Lemma \ref{pm}.

 The inverse pair (\ref{Pleth8f}) is a result of \cite[Theorem 4.7 (a), p.
 297]{CHR}.
 It also reflects the acyclicity of Whitney homology for the poset of partitions of a set of size $nk+1$ into blocks of size congruent to 1 modulo $k$ (see \cite[Example 3.7]{SuJer}).
-The inverse pair (\ref{Pleth8g}) is a result of \cite[Proposition 3.5]{CHS}. \end{proof}
+The pair (\ref{Pleth8f2}) follows by applying the involution $\omega$ to (\ref{Pleth8f}), since, when $k$ is even, all the symmetric functions involved have odd degree, and we have $\omega(f[g]) =\omega(f)[\omega[g]$ when $g$ is homogeneous of odd degree.